Ama Serwah Nerquaye-Tetteh

-Ama Serwah Nerquaye-Tetteh is the Secretary-General of the Ghana Commission for UNESCO and the Deputy Director-General in charge of the administration and general services at the Institute for Educational Planning and Administration.
+Ama Serwah Nerquaye-Tetteh is the Deputy Director-General in charge of the administration and general services at the Institute for Educational Planning and Administration and was the Secretary-General of the Ghana Commission for UNESCO.

 Education

-Ama Serwah Nerquaye-Tetteh had her secondary education at Ghana Secondary School in Koforidua.She holds a honours degree in English and French from the Kwame Nkrumah University of Science and Technology, an M.Phil and MA in Educational Leadership and Management from the University of Ghana, an MA in International Communications from the University of Leeds and a postgraduate Certificate in Education from the University of Bedfordshire.
+Ama Serwah Nerquaye-Tetteh had her Secondary education at Ghana Secondary School in Koforidua.
+She holds a honours degree in English and French from the Kwame Nkrumah University of Science and Technology, an M.Phil and MA in Educational Leadership and Management from the University of Ghana, an MA in International Communications from the University of Leeds and a postgraduate Certificate in Education from the University of Bedfordshire.

 Career

 Ama Serwah begun her career as a teacher, with teaching stints in both Ghana and the UK.
-She was appointed as the Secretary-General of the Ghana Commission for UNESCO, and later took on the role of Deputy Director-General, overseeing administration and general services at the Institute for Educational Planning and Management.
+She was appointed as the Secretary-General of the Ghana Commission for UNESCO from 2017 to 2024, and later in 2025, took on the role of Deputy Director-General, overseeing administration and general services at the Institute for Educational Planning and Management (IEPA).
 She also ventured into politics.
+During her tenure as Secretary-General, the commission reported activities across education, natural sciences, culture and communication, and coordinated Ghana's participation in several UNESCO-related programmes and meetings.

+International engagements

+As secretary-general, she represented Ghana on the executive board during its 216th session which was held in May 2023 in Paris.
+The session prepared the provisional agenda and organization of the 42nd session of the General conference.
+She was also a panelist in a 2022 consultation on the revision of the 1974 Recommendation concerning education for international understanding, co-operation and peace and education for human rights and fundamental freedoms.
+The Ghana Commission's 2024 performance report states that the Commission facilitated Ghana's participation in the 10th session of the General Assembly of the State Parties to the Convention for the Safeguarding of the Intangible Cultural Heritage at UNESCO Headquarters in Paris on 11-12 June 2024, and in the 26th session of the International Hydrological Programme Council at UNESCO Headquarters in Paris on 3-7 June 2024.